-Living in London has many advantages in comparison to living in any of the cities of the world.
-Of course, for some people those would be disadvantages and they would do anything just to move out to the countryside, I am not one of them, though.
-Once a capital of the empire on which the sun never sets, now still one of the capitals of the world – London, living here suits me well enough.
+Living in London offers many advantages compared to living in other cities around the world.
+Of course, some people might see these as drawbacks and would prefer to move to the countryside, but that’s not the case for me.
+Once the capital of an empire on which the sun never set, London remains one of the world’s great capitals.
+Living here suits me quite well.

-One of the things I love doing in my spare time is going to the museums.
-Ruling the huge piece of the Earth once, meant getting access to its treasures, of both natural and human origin.
-That is how Koh-i-Noor, once belonging to famous Shah Jahan who built Taj Mahal, became part of the British Crown Jewels, after being “confiscated” by the British East India Company from the Sikh rulers.
-That is how the Elgin Marbles were “obtained” and move to Britain from Parthenon in Athens.
-That is how the Rosetta Stone “came into British possession” after the capitulation of Alexandria.
+One of the things I enjoy most in my free time is – oh, what a surprise!, learning about different cultures, and visiting museums is a wonderful way to do just that.
+At its height, the British Empire controlled vast territories, granting access to treasures of both natural and human origin.
+This is how the Koh-i-Noor diamond, once owned by the famous Shah Jahan who commissioned the Taj Mahal, became part of the British Crown Jewels, after being “gifted” to the British East India Company by the Sikh rulers.
+It’s also how the Elgin Marbles were “obtained” from the Parthenon in Athens and brought to Britain, and how the Rosetta Stone “came into British hands” following the fall of Alexandria.
 That is also how…

-It is one of the largest museums in the entire world, numbering about 8 million works documenting the story of human culture from the beginning to present in its permanent collection (of which not even 1% is shown, regrettably).
-What is great, that being a public body sponsored by the Department for Culture, Media and Sport, it does not charge admission fee, except for loan exhibitions.
-That sounds like paying dues to the society and apparently it works.
-Have you ever been to the Louvre or the Vatican Museums, just to name the two?
-The price of a ticket is not insignificant, the museums are huge and you are not able to see anything for long enough.
-The line to Mona Lisa moves slowly but constantly, and if you would like to admire the painting, the best idea would be to look at its high-definition digital image instead.
+The British Museum is one of the largest museums in the world, housing in its permanent collection around 8 million objects that tell the story of human culture from its beginnings to the present day.
+Sadly, less than 1% of its collection is on display at any given time.
+What’s impressive is that, as a public institution funded by the Department for Culture, Media and Sport, it does not charge admission fee, except for loan exhibitions, with charges only for special loan exhibitions.
+This approach feels like a true contribution to society, and it seems to work well.
+Have you ever visited the Louvre or the Vatican Museums, just to name a couple?
+Tickets can be quite pricey, and the vastness of those museums means you rarely get to linger at any one exhibit.
+The line to see the Mona Lisa moves steadily but slowly, and honestly, if you want to appreciate that painting, you might be better off viewing a high-definition digital image instead.

 I also highly recommend coming to the museum on one of the Friday evenings when it’s open until late.
 There’s something magical at that time and the vibes are so different to the ones you get when visiting during the day.